himos/surefire-report-bug/README.md

 # surefire-report-bug

-This repository is created to easily reproduce the bug wich leads to malformed Junit xml report.
+This repository is created to reproduce a surefire plugin bug which leads to malformed Junit xml report.

 To reporduce run:
 ``mvn test``